What they don't tell you about living on the road

 I've found that there are two types of people that ask questions about RVing (these are not people who RV), and surprisingly, these two types are very different.

-The first type generally thinks that RVing is extremely cheap, and usually thinks that only people down on their luck would ever do it.
+The first type generally thinks that RVing is extremely cheap, and usually thinks that only people down on their luck or out of a job would ever do it.
 Trust me, you’ll hear a lot of Breaking Bad jokes when you live in an RV.
 And, no matter how nice your motorhome is, you’ll hear “Your RV looks just like the one from Breaking Bad!”
 Why wouldn’t people think that’s an insult!?

-The type on the other end of the spectrum tends to think that RVing is extremely expensive and that you need a trust fund and/or some great luck in order to do it.
+The type on the other end of the spectrum tends to think that RVing requires a ton of money and that you need a trust fund and/or some great luck in order to live on the road.

 It's funny how completely opposite people think, but it's true.

-The truth is that RVing can be extremely cheap or it can be very expensive.
-Follow the link if you’re interested in knowing how much it costs to RV, and luckily, there’s a spot for pretty much everyone to make RVing a reality.
+We find that RVing can be extremely cheap or it can be very expensive depending on the way you go about living in one.
+Follow the link if you're interested in knowing how much it costs to RV.
+Luckily, there’s a spot for pretty much everyone to make RVing a reality and you are free to spend as much or as little money to make this alternative lifestyle work.

 You don't need all your stuff.